openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

   pipelinesascode.tekton.dev/task-2: "tkn"
 ```

-By default, `Pipelines as Code` will interpret the string as the `latest` task to
+By default, `Pipelines-as-Code` will interpret the string as the `latest` task to
 grab
 from [tekton hub](https://hub.tekton.dev).